Disentangle and Remerge: Interventional Knowledge Distillation for Few-Shot Object Detection from A Conditional Causal Perspective: Problem Formulation

 \begin{definition} (\textbf{The Backdoor Criterion} \cite{glymour2016causal}) Given an ordered pair ($X$, $Y$) in a directed acyclic causal graph $G$, a set of variables $Z$ satisfies the \textbf{backdoor criterion} relative to ($X$, $Y$) if no node in $Z$ is a descendant of $X$, and $Z$ blocks every \textbf{backdoor path} between $X$ and $Y$ having an arrow into $X$. \end{definition}

 According to Definition \ref{def:backdoorcrit}, \cite{glymour2016causal} proposes the common definition of the backdoor path to demarcate the scope of application of the backdoor criterion.
 Such a backdoor path definition can be applied in most cases, e.g., the common cases demonstrated in Figure \ref{fig:scmexample} a) and b).
 However, the common backdoor path definition cannot be applied in the case of conditional intervention.
 For instance, as shown in Figure \ref{fig:scmexample} c) and d), given $W$, we aim to explore the covariate-specific causal effects between $X$ and $Y$.
-As the conditional dependence theorem of colliders in SCM, if a collider node, i.e., one node receiving edges from two other nodes, exists, conditioning on the collision node produces an unordered dependence between the node’s parents.
+As the conditional dependence theorem of colliders in SCM, if a collider node, i.e., one node receiving edges from two other nodes, exists, conditioning on the collision node produces an unordered dependence between the node's parents.
 Therefore, the causal path $Y \gets T \to Z \to W \gets X$ originally blocked by the collider node, in Figure \ref{fig:scmexample} b), is connected conditional on $W$, in Figure \ref{fig:scmexample} c).
 According to the common backdoor path definition in Definition \ref{def:backdoorcrit}, the connected path $Y \gets T \to Z \to W \gets X$ is still not a backdoor path, but the confounder $T$ impacts both $X$ and $Y$ so that the true covariate-specific causal effects between $X$ and $Y$ cannot be directly calculated.
-We extend the backdoor path definition \cite{glymour2016causal} to

-\begin{definition} (\textbf{The General Backdoor Path}) Given an ordered pair of variables ($X$, $Y$) in a directed acyclic structural causal graph $G$, a path satisfies the definition of the \textbf{general backdoor path} relative to ($X$, $Y$) if it contains a \textit{confounder} $T$ that jointly infers both $X$ and $Y$, e.g., for $T$ and $X$, $T$ is the cause of $X$, or $T$ and $X$ are dependent if no direct causal relationship exists. \end{definition}
+To tackle this issue, recent works \cite{van2014constructing, perkovic2018complete, correa2017causal} are committed to exploring \textit{updated} SCMs to determine how to impose the backdoor adjustment in different scenarios, yet they require building a new SCM by using more complex symbology and case-specific analyses.
+Inspired by such approaches, we propose to expand the backdoor criterion's application boundary on the conditional intervention cases without using extra symbols, which shares the intrinsic intuition with \cite{van2014constructing, perkovic2018complete, correa2017causal}.
+In detail, given an ordered pair of variables ($X$, $Y$) in a directed acyclic structural causal graph $G$, a path satisfies the definition of the backdoor path relative to ($X$, $Y$) if it contains a \textit{confounder} $T$ that jointly infers both $X$ and $Y$, e.g., for $T$ and $X$, $T$ is the cause of $X$, or $T$ and $X$ are dependent if no direct causal relationship exists.